Aug 12, 2022

 Callum Barrett, a student at Hawthorn’s Rossbourne School, has struggled with academic success for years, but his parents and teachers have always admired his persistence and commitment to completing tasks properly – two qualities that have seen him win several long-distance running and cycling trophies.

-But it was his interest in plants and trees which eventually brought Callum the roots of a new career, when his school’s VCAL coordinator Paul Salomon reached out to the Inner Eastern Local Learning and Employment Network (IELLEN) open in new window icon– a not-for-profit agency that matches students with work placements through Victoria’s Structured Workplace Learning open in new window icon service.
+But it was his interest in plants and trees which eventually brought Callum the roots of a new career, when his school’s VCAL coordinator Paul Salomon reached out to the Inner Eastern Local Learning and Employment Network (IELLEN) – a not-for-profit agency that matches students with work placements through Victoria’s Structured Workplace Learning service.

 IELLEN knew that Citywide has assisted several students with learning challenges, and that our horticulture contract with the City of Port Phillip is always on the lookout for new recruits.
 So it was that IELLEN program manager Dennis Cindric approached Citywide’s training and development coordinator, Lisa Farchione, to suggest a placement for 18-year-old Callum.